 It can potentially make or break the interview.
 So how exactly should you dress when you go for a job interview?
 Here are some tips and tricks to remember so you create a great first impression…good luck!

 1. Research the company’s culture and dress code

 What outfits are considered appropriate for an interview often varies by industry.
 If you know people who work at the company you are interviewing for, ask them what they wear to work.

 If you don’t know anyone, that’s ok too.
 Call the Human Resources department of the company and ask them for recommendations.
 Even if a company is known to have a casual dress code, they may expect you to dress up a little for your first interview.

 In some industries, suits and ties are the norms.
 If you are applying for a job in one of these industries, invest in a few professional but comfortable “power outfits”.
 Don’t just get one because you may be asked to return for follow up interviews.
 These outfits may cost more but they will make you look good.

 3. Wear appropriate and comfortable shoes

-For men, a pair of dress shoes or loafers is usually appropriate.
+For men, a pair of dress shoes or loafers are usually appropriate.
 For women, try to be conservative and wear a pair of low heels, and don’t expose your toes.

 4. Try out your interview outfit

 Whether you are a male or female, accessories are very important.
-However, try not to wear too much jewellery, especially large, flashy, and distracting ones and is may take the attention away from what you are saying and rather on the bling you are sporting.
+However, try not to wear too much jewelry, especially large, flashy, and distracting ones, and it may take the attention away from what you are saying and rather on the bling you are sporting.
 If you are a male, a watch and a nice belt are good options.